 - Using an electric mixer in a small mixing bowl, beat egg whites until light and fluffy.

-- To a separate large mixing bowl, whisk together all dry ingredients.
+- To a separate large mixing bowl, whisk together all dry ingredients, adding half of optional seasonings at this time.

-- In another large mixing bowl, mix together remaining wet ingredients (excluding egg whites from the other mixing bowl).
+- In another large mixing bowl, using an electric mixer, mix together remaining wet ingredients (excluding egg whites from the other mixing bowl).

 - Using an electric mixer with a spiraled dough attachment, add mixed wet ingredients to bowl of dry ingredients and mix until well-combined.
-Slowly, mix in egg whites, being careful to not overly mix egg whites, otherwise they will collapse.
+Slowly, with electric mixer, mix in egg whites, being careful to not overly mix egg whites, otherwise they will collapse.

-- Generously coat cavities of bagel pan in nonstick cooking spray.
-Spoon dough mixture into individual cavities, flattening the tops slightly with a knife.
-Sprinkle and gently press down optional seasonings into dough at this time.
+- Generously coat cavities of bagel pans with nonstick cooking spray.
+Spoon dough mixture into individual cavities, flattening the tops slightly with a knife or your fingers.
+Sprinkle and gently press down remaining half of optional seasonings into dough.

 - Transfer pan to oven and bake until golden, about 40-50 minutes, being careful to not bake too long as the bagels will continue to firm up once they are removed from the oven as they cool.
 Remove pan from oven and allow to cool for 10 minutes before removing bagels from cavities and placing on a wire rack to fully cool.
 Serve with desired toppings.